 In addition to the amount of padding along the shoulder straps and hipbelt, fit plays a large role in overall comfort on the trail.
 Most importantly, you’ll want to ensure that your pack is the appropriate size for your torso length and that the hipbelt can be tightened to secure snugly around your hips.
 This is easier to achieve when a pack is offered in multiple sizes, which is one of the reasons we rank the Osprey Talon 22 at the top of our list (it’s available in S/M and L/XL sizes as well as a women’s-specific version).
 If you’re eyeing a pack that comes in multiple size options, take your torso length by measuring the distance between your C7 vertebrae and midpoint of your iliac crest (we outline the process here).
 Once you have that number, you can compare it against manufacturer sizing charts to confirm which variation will fit you best.

 Hikers come in all shapes and sizes, and leading brands like Osprey and Gregory have risen to the occasion with dedicated plus-size versions of some of their core daypacks.
-For example, Osprey offers their Talon 22 in an Extended Fit variation that features a larger hipbelt (it will fit hips up to 70 in.), extended shoulder straps, repositioned pockets, and a longer sternum strap than the standard model.
-Another example is Gregory’s plus-size version of their Nano 22 H2O, which the brand states is comparable to 2X to 6X in apparel sizing.
+From our list above, Osprey offers their Talon 22 and Sportlite 25 in Extended Fit variations that feature larger hipbelts (both packs will fit hips up to 70 in.), extended shoulder straps, repositioned pockets, and longer sternum straps than the standard models.
+Gregory also offers several plus-size options, including 18- and 22-liter capacities of the Nano H2O above, which the brand states are comparable to 2X to 6X in apparel sizing.
 Options still are fairly limited for plus-size hikers, but we’re happy to see these brands making a dedicated effort.

 Much like their larger cousins, full-on backpacking packs, higher-capacity daypacks feature a metal or plastic frame.
 The frame creates a rigid or semi-rigid structure that doesn’t sag under weight (including items that you strap to the outside of the pack), which is great for those who carry extra gear on their all-day excursions.
-Frame designs vary, but are often a u-shaped, hoop style or a plastic framesheet, both of which define the perimeter of the pack and give it a stiff, rectangular shape.
+Frames are key for carrying heavy loads comfortably, as they help transfer weight to your hips (rather than shoulders) while hiking.
+Frame designs vary but are often a U-shaped, hoop style or a plastic framesheet, both of which define the perimeter of the pack and give it a stiff, rectangular shape.

 Having a frame isn’t always necessary, and very lightweight or small-capacity backpacks like the REI Flash 22 oftentimes go without.
 For the right person, this isn’t a sacrifice at all.
 A frame adds weight and complexity, and when you’re not hauling anything more than 10-15 pounds, a frame doesn’t benefit you very much.
 In addition, a padded backpanel can accomplish a similar goal of isolating you from the contents you’re carrying and defining the shape of the pack.
 We recommend getting a pack with a frame if you need the extra support or like the defined shape, but again, there are plenty of reasons to avoid one altogether.